tinygrad/tinygrad/docs/quickstart.md

     x = self.l1(x)
     x = x.leakyrelu()
     x = self.l2(x)
-    return x.log_softmax()
+    return x

 net = TinyNet()
 ```

 We can see that the forward pass of our neural network is just the sequence of operations performed on the input tensor `x`.
-We can also see that functional operations like `leakyrelu` and `log_softmax` are not defined as classes and instead are just methods we can just call.
+We can also see that functional operation like `leakyrelu` is not defined as a class and instead is just a method we can just call.
 Finally, we just initialize an instance of our neural network, and we are ready to start training it.

 ## Training